dtcc-platform/dtcc/workflows/README.md

     - Ensure that there is only one other column in the dataset with values that will map to coloured isolines.
 - Finally, ensure that all the data is in the same crs, or else the code will throw an error.

+Note: To include buildings in this workflow, please look at the `workflow_unreal_tiles_building.py` script.
+The script is an addon to this workflow and calls DTCC functions to generate buildings.
+The resulting 3D mesh is then positioned correctly based on the bounding box of the unreal engine tiles.
+Additional data to be passed here is a LiDAR point cloud corresponding to the requested area.

 # Workflow geojson to DF
 ![Alt text](media/workflow_gbxml_1.png)